-July 29, 2017 - One of the world's largest and best-known hacker conventions, DEF CON, debuted an interactive "Voting Machine Hacker Village" this year at its annual gathering in Las Vegas.
-In some cases within minutes, and in other cases within a few hours, of the village doors' opening, hackers in attendance said they had successfully breached some systems.
-The security investigators claimed to have found major vulnerabilities or claimed to have breached every voting machine and system present.
+July 29, 2017 - One of the world's largest and best-known hacker conventions, DEF CON, debuted an interactive "Voting Machine Hacker Village" at its annual gathering in Las Vegas.
+One system was breached remotely within minutes of the village doors' opening, By the end of the weekend, hackers in attendance found major vulnerabilities or gained control of every voting machine and system present.

 Dec 16, 2016 - In the 2016 Wisconsin presidential recount, in Racine County WI, Liz Whitlock and her team find an error rate of almost 5% in the optical scan count in one ward.
 A similar error rate applied across all of Wisconsin’s 2,976,150 votes – could produce an error of 140,000 votes.
 Trump won Wisconsin by 22,000 votes (less than 1%.)
 Liz and other volunteers count votes with a hand clicker as the ballots are fed into an optical scan machine.
 Their team finds errors in other wards that they count as well, but the clerk in Racine County Wisconsin does not allow the votes to be counted by hand.